rbawden/Large-contrastive-pronoun-testset-EN-FR/README.md

 - OUTPUT_PREFIX.current.trg current target sentences

-N.B. `NUM_CONTEXT` is the number of contextual sentences to be written into the context file for each current sentence The documents/ directory contains all films structured by year and can be created as follows:
+N.B. `NUM_CONTEXT` is the number of contextual sentences to be written into the context file for each current sentence

-`bash setup_opensubs.sh`

-which has been taken from [https://github.com/ZurichNLP/ContraPro](https://github.com/ZurichNLP/ContraPro) and adapted to English-French.